Learning to See Through a Baby's Eyes: Early Visual Diets Enable Robust Visual Intelligence in Humans and Machines: Results

 We first pretrain four SSL models on CombDiet using the SAY training set followed by their linear probes trained on the annotated set for 26-way image classification.
 The models and their baselines are evaluated on the clean SAY test images and the corrupted SAY-C images for object recognition.
 Additionally, we train another set of linear probes on IN for 15-way image classification and evaluate them on out-of-domain object recognition datasets, including IN, IN-C, TSCC, and Sil-O. Finally, we train and evaluate their models with separate 2-way linear probes for the binary depth-order classification task on 3D-PC.
 We provide additional results for CO3D-pretrained SSL models in \textbf{\cref{sec:combdietco3d}}.
 Similar analyses apply to these models as well.

-\textbf{CombDiet models achieve the best performance among all the baselines in object recognition and depth-order estimation tasks.} As shown in Column 1 and Column 9 of \textbf{\cref{tab:co3d-SAYCam}}, models pretrained with CombDiet consistently outperform all baselines across the object recognition and depth-order classification benchmarks on the SAY and 3D-PC datasets.
-For instance, for SimCLR-ViT, the CombDiet model achieves the highest Acc of 55.1\% on the clean SAY test images and the highest dAcc of 73.2\% on the 3D-PC dataset.
+\textbf{CombDiet models achieve the best performance among all the baselines in object recognition and depth-order estimation tasks.} As shown in Column 1 and Column 7 of \textbf{\cref{tab:co3d-SAYCam}}, models pretrained with CombDiet consistently outperform all baselines across the object recognition and depth-order classification benchmarks on the SAY and 3D-PC datasets.
+For instance, for SimCLR-ViT, the CombDiet model achieves the highest Acc of 54.5\% on the clean SAY test images and the highest dAcc of 72.5\% on the 3D-PC dataset.
 Interestingly, CombDiet-SHF performs comparably to STD, though both remain inferior to our CombDiet models.
 This indicates that the developmental order in the progressive schedule is critical; disrupting it degrades model performance to the level of STD.
+Additional analyses of our visual diets—including training convergence, comparisons with curriculum learning methods, the effectiveness on synthetic object manipulation videos, and statistical evaluations—are provided in \textbf{\cref{sec:suppanalysis}}.

-\textbf{CombDiet models are more robust to recognizing out-of-domain images and exhibit stronger inductive biases towards shapes.} Columns 2–8 in \textbf{\cref{tab:co3d-SAYCam}} show model performance on out-of-domain image recognition tasks.
+\textbf{CombDiet models are more robust to recognizing out-of-domain images and exhibit stronger inductive biases towards shapes.} Columns 2–6 in \textbf{\cref{tab:co3d-SAYCam}} show model performance on out-of-domain image recognition tasks.
 CombDiet models are more robust to corrupted images in SAY-C compared to all baselines.
 Remarkably, they also generalize to IN and IN-C—datasets never seen during training, which demonstrates strong out-of-distribution generalization capabilities.
 Despite never being exposed to TSCC images or any human behavioral data, CombDiet models exhibit human-like shape biases, which become even more pronounced on Sil-O, where object recognition relies solely on silhouettes.
 These results indicate that our developmental visual diets induce strong shape-based inductive biases, improving model generalization and practical applicability in real-world vision tasks.